vivekhaarit/RecipeBook/README.md

 ## Steps to run the project in your local

-Clone this repo, hit `git clone url`
+Clone this repo, hit `git clone https://github.com/vivekhaarit/RecipeBook.git`

 `cd folder`